What we do – our responsibilities

 We generally do not look after youth or child offenders.

-The Department for Human Services (DHS) are responsible for Youth Justice.
+The Department of Human Services (DHS) are responsible for Youth Justice.

 We generally do not look after forensic patients (those diagnosed with mental health issues and found to be unfit to stand trial).
 We work with SA Health and their Forensic Mental Health team who are responsible for the specialist care forensic patients require.